YOURLS/YOURLS/CONTRIBUTING.md

 # Contributing to this project

-Please take a moment to review this document, or see your issue / pull request closed with *harsh comments*.
+Please take a moment to review this document, or see your issue / pull request closed with *harsh comments* :-)

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing for free this open source project during their free time.
-In return, they will reciprocate that respect in addressing your issue or assessing patches and features.
-Right?
+Thank you for this, and in return we will reciprocate that respect in addressing your issue or assessing patches with goodwill.

 # Using the issue tracker = search before